Renarena te ara ki Te Ao Tūroa | Strengthening our pathway to an enduring world

 Sustainability is a complex concept that encompasses environmental, social, and economic aspects.

 Our strategy draws inspiration from te ao Māori perspectives.
-Working with our Manukura team we have drawn on our karakia, vision, purpose, values and mātāpono leading us to Te Ao Tūroa.
+Working with our Manukura team we have drawn on our karakia, vision, purpose, values and mātāpono to lead us to Te Ao Tūroa.
 The concept and essence of Te Ao Tūroa is the ability to continue to support life now and for future generations.

 Te ara ā one (earth) reminds us of our deep connection to our planet.